joedski/expectation-parser/README.md

 These functions do not have any provisions for streaming input, although you could probably come up with one at one or two levels at the top.
 (Or more!)

 Also, you can do XML, it just requires a couple more lines of code that don't involve these here functions to check tag names.
+But there are other things that require a bit (a lot) more legwork to parse.